jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/trackplan/index.md

 The Track & Plan feature makes it easy for you to track your sprint's work as you complete planned tasks.
 It's also easy to create and address new work items.

 1. In the Open lane, click in the **Create a work item** field and make three more work items:
-  * As a user, I'd like your chat site to look good on my phone. *story #mobile $low
+  * As a user, I'd like your chat site to look good on my phone. #mobile $low
   * Test site on mobile devices and optimize Bootstrap and CSS files to improve performance. *task #mobile #website $low
   * The server handles the requests too slowly. *defect #server $high !major